CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Theoretical Analysis

 \begin{remark}[Conservative nature of the independence assumption] The independence assumption is conservative: in practice, reasoning errors compound because one incorrect intermediate step causes subsequent steps to build on a false premise, amplifying the error.
 Under positively correlated errors, the benefit of removing error-prone tokens exceeds the independent-error prediction, making Proposition~\ref{prop:compounding} a \emph{lower bound} on the improvement from compression.
-This explains why the empirical accuracy gains (e.g., $70.0{\to}86.1$ on MATH-500, $65.8{\to}76.3$ on AIME 2024 for Qwen3-14B) substantially exceed what the simple model predicts. \end{remark}
+This is consistent with the empirical accuracy gains where the base model has room to improve (e.g., $71.3{\to}82.1$ on MATH-500 for DeepSeek-R1-Distill-Llama-8B; Table~\ref{tab:main}), which exceed what the simple independent-error model predicts. \end{remark}